Extirpater/speedrun2/README.md

-# Speedrun: Efficient Language Model Training
+# Ternary Speedrun: Efficient Language Model Training

-A high-performance framework for training and evaluating language models with advanced optimization techniques, including custom optimizers and quantization methods.
+Train a ternary model within 6 on 2 H100s

 ## 🚀 Quick Start

-### Prerequisites
+### Background

-- Python 3.10
-- CUDA-compatible GPU (recommended: H100)
-- Conda or pip
+This repo is focused ont the fast training of a ternary model (2 billion parameters) using distillation.
+The repo currently implements ternary quantization via straight through estimation, using the Ternary Weight Networks quantizer rowwise.
+Distillation is done using a combination of kl-divergence and cross entropy on ground truth data.

 ### Installation